Netflix release dates 2020: all the major upcoming TV shows and films revealed

 seventh February

-Locke and Key This new sequence relies on the critically acclaimed graphic novels by Joe Hill (the son of Stephen King), going down in a mysterious home the place unlocking doorways grants magical talents
+Locke and Key This new collection relies on the critically acclaimed graphic novels by Joe Hill (the son of Stephen King), happening in a mysterious home the place unlocking doorways grants magical skills

 12th February